 - those of any age with a compromised immune system, and

 - those 65 years of age or older.

 What is the contagious period for RSV?

-The symptoms described in the previous section usually last approximately one week during which symptoms gradually disappear.
-Individuals are usually no longer contagious after the symptoms disappear (five to eight days).
-However, individuals with weakened immune systems can be contagious for as long as four weeks.
+The symptoms described in the previous section usually last approximately 1 week during which symptoms gradually disappear.
+Individuals are usually no longer contagious after the symptoms disappear (5 to 8 days).
+However, individuals with weakened immune systems can be contagious for as long as 4 weeks.

 RSV is spread person to person.
 Coughs and/or sneezes distribute droplets filled with the RSV microbes into the air.
 If uninfected individuals have the droplets contact their mouth, nose, or eyes, or inhale them, they may become infected with RSV.
 Infections can also occur from direct person-to-person contact such as kissing the face of an infected child.
 In this way, RSV can be transferred from infants to adults and from infants to pregnant adults.
 In addition, indirect contact with RSV-infected droplets that have landed on surfaces that can be touched, such as doorknobs, eating utensils, or toys, can also become sources that transfer the infection.
 RSV can survive for many hours on hard surfaces.